 For portrait photographer Rosie Matheson, every face tells a story.
 In 2015, she turned her lens to young men, capturing their emotions and looking at how they present themselves to the world.
-Her project Boys is a beautiful exploration of boyhood and masculinity, each portrait giving unique insight into the male experience.
+Her project Boys is a beautiful exploration of boyhood and masculinity, each portrait giving a unique insight into the male experience.
 We got in touch to find out more about where it all started for Rosie, and how the Boys project came to life.

 Hello, Rosie!
 Welcome to the Lomography Magazine.
 Please tell us a bit about yourself.
 What got you into photography?

-I became obsessed by photography from a pretty young age.
-Looking back, I now realise what a solid feature it was in my life.
+I became obsessed with photography from a pretty young age.
+Looking back, I now realize what a solid feature it was in my life.
 One of my parents’ best friends is award-winning photographer Zed Nelson and he was always around photographing parties, weddings and birthdays — I was exposed to his work and exhibitions from a pretty young age.
 My dad is a massive film lover and my granddad used to work for Kodak, so the photography and visuals element was always a huge part of my life.
-As a teenager I actually really got into Lomography cameras.
+As a teenager, I actually really got into Lomography cameras.
 I owned the Fisheye, Diana and the Spinner 360° which I was always experimenting with — literally every day.
 It was during sixth form college and spending lots of time in the darkroom that I knew photography was what I enjoyed most, was happiest doing and what I wanted to pursue.

 Did you know from quite early on that you wanted to focus on portraiture, or is it something that you found yourself drawn to as you spent more time behind the camera?

 It was definitely something I was drawn to the more I did it.
-At college I was really into documentary photography.
-I wanted to be a serious documentary photographer, and I did my college projects on my Paramedic neighbour at work and a guy who worked at a local car garage.
+At college, I was really into documentary photography.
+I wanted to be a serious documentary photographer, and I did my college projects on my Paramedic neighbor at work and a guy who worked at a local car garage.
 I think I’ve always been fascinated by people’s stories and trying to tell those.
 I really got into portraiture once I had left education as I found it a great way of coming out of my shell and meeting such a variety of people.
 It was almost like when I had a camera with me, I could be a little more confident.

 Your recent photo series, Boys is a stunning exploration of boyhood and masculinity.
 Could you tell us a bit about the project, please?
 What inspired you to focus on men and their experiences?

-Without realising, I’ve actually been shooting males since around 2012.
+Without realizing, I’ve actually been shooting males since around 2012.
 The project really started one day in December 2015 when I photographed two boys, Elliott and Phoenix.
 I was just starting to find my photography style and figure out what I was trying to achieve through my work.
 Shooting males made me feel more comfortable — there was no pressure to make them look attractive (which definitely comes with shooting girls).
 Guys are effortlessly cool and rarely require styling or hair/make up.
 I like the ease of it — we could shoot two rolls of film in thirty minutes and be done, there was no stress to it.
 I began to shoot more and more boys and suddenly had built up quite a project.
 It began to almost form its own narrative, and I then picked up on the idea of masculinity as I was being told that people had never seen guys photographed in such a ‘gentle’ and ‘sensitive’ way.
 To me, this is how I saw each one and suddenly it was a talking point.
 I’ve always been interested in people’s lives and stories, and so tying each individual’s story in with their views on being a young male today seemed appropriate and is extremely relevant right now with the changing idea of masculinity.

 What has the casting process been like?
 Did you know your subjects before, or are they people you’ve gotten to know through photographing them for the project?